Free Money Management Template

 - Track Your Monthly Spending using the monthly budget report which includes graphs, compares budget vs. actual amounts, and is updated automatically as you enter transactions.
 Just change the Year and Month to view the report for a different month.

-New!
-We've recently created a Weekly Budget template that is based on the money manager.
+We've created a Weekly Budget template that is based on the money manager.
 It includes the transactions and the weekly report all on one worksheet.

 "No installation, no macros - just a simple spreadsheet" - by Jon Wittwer